mulesoft/pdk-custom-policy-examples/ai-prompt-guard-policy/README.md

 # AI Prompt Guard Policy Example
-Filters the `llm/v1/chat` messages by refusing or deleting messages by appliying regular expressions.
+Sanitizes an OpenAI chat request by refusing or deleting messages after appliying regular expression filters.

 ## Policy use case
-An `llm/v1/chat` API wants to delete or refuse incoming tokens in order to prevent misuse.
+An OpenAI API wants to delete or refuse incoming messages in order to prevent misuse.

 ## Test the Policy